4SAnalyticsnModelling/Ecosys.zig/README.md

 # Ecosys.zig
-Zig version of Fortran77 ECOSYS model.
-The orginal developer of the Fortran77 ECOSYS model is Professor Dr. Robert Grant (University of Alberta).
+Zig version of the ECOSYS model.
+The orginal developer of the ECOSYS model (written in Fortran77) is Professor Dr. Robert Grant (University of Alberta).
 Symon Mezbahuddin (symon.mezbahuddin@4sanalyticsnmodelling.com) translated the Fortran77 ECOSYS to Ecosys.zig.

 # Compile Ecosys.zig (default)
 `zig build`